 Nanotechnology is a relatively new field receiving significant attention because of its promise and its unknowns.
 It is broadly defined as the ability to manipulate and control matter in the size range of approximately 1 to 100 nanometers to harness new behaviors and properties.
 This ability, which enables the development of new materials and products as well as the improvement of others, has the potential to make significant contributions toward achieving environmental sustainability and other important societal objectives.
 However, questions concerning the environmental, health, and safety risks of some embodiments of the technology may prevent realization of its full potential, or at least lead to heightened scrutiny from various stakeholders including regulators and plaintiffs’ counsel.
 Companies developing nanomaterials and nanotechnology-enabled products therefore need to understand and manage these and other risks in order to succeed in the marketplace.

-Verdant has substantial in-house expertise to help companies navigate the legal requirements and manage the compliance, liability, and market risks.
+Verdant concentrates on helping companies navigate the legal requirements and manage the compliance, liability, and market risks.
 The Firm can assist clients by:

 - Organizing and managing consortia to develop data and prepare comments for submission to expert bodies and regulatory agencies.